stonepros/stone/doc/install/manual-freebsd-deployment.rst

     zpool create -m /var/lib/ceph/osd/osd.1 osd.1 gpt/osd.1

 * Some cache and log (ZIL) can be attached.
-  Please note that this is different from the Ceph journals.
-Cache and log are totally transparent for Ceph, and help the file system to keep the system consistent and help performance.
+  Please note that this is different from the Stone journals.
+Cache and log are totally transparent for Stone, and help the file system to keep the system consistent and help performance.
   Assuming that ada2 is an SSD::